Lessons from the Raising of Lazarus

 In faith, she responds, “Yes, Lord.” (v27)

-Martha returns to Mary to tell her that Jesus was asking for her.
-Mary, despondent in her grief, fell at his feet and said exactly what her sister had said, “Lord, if you had been here, my brother would not have died.” (v32)
+Martha returns to her sister Mary to tell her that Jesus was asking for her.
+Mary, despondent in her grief, fell at Jesus’ feet and said exactly what her sister had said: “Lord, if you had been here, my brother would not have died.” (v32)

-When Jesus saw Mary and all who were with her weeping, he was “deeply moved” and wept. (v33,35)
+Then Jesus, seeing Mary and all who were with her weeping, was “deeply moved in spirit” and wept. (v33,35)

-Some commentators believe that he was not only weeping out of compassion for his friends but the state of death that was the punishment of sin for the world.
+Some commentators believe He was not only weeping out of compassion for his friends but the state of death that was the punishment of sin for the world.

 Reflections: